thecristen/dotcom/README.md

 * `https://dev.api.mbtace.com`, the development API server.
 This is the recommended option, and it's also the default if the environment variable isn't set.
 * `https://api.mbtace.com`, the production server.
 * `http://localhost:4000`, if you're running [the api server](https://github.com/mbta/api) locally.

+Please note that you'll need a different API V3 key when working with different API servers.

 ### `STATIC_HOST`